base/base/docs/specs/experimental/alligator.md

 revert with an error.

 The `subdelegateBatched` function MUST iterate over each pair of `_delegatees` address and `_rules` subdelegation rule.
 At every iteration, the function MUST check the validity of the subdelegation rule, and migrate the delegatee address if it has not been migrated.
 The function MUST then update the subdelegation.
+Specifically for validation, the function MUST check that the `allowance` field of the rule does not exceed the total voting power of the delegator if the `allowanceType` is `Absolute`.

 Afterwards, the `subdelegateBatched` function MUST emit a `Subdelegation` event with the given function parameters.